1Forge/golang-forex-quotes/README.md

 - [License / Terms](#license-and-terms)

 ## Requirements
-* An API key which you can obtain for free at http://1forge.com/forex-data-api
+* An API key which you can obtain at http://1forge.com/forex-data-api
-* Golang

 ## Known Issues
 Please see the list of known issues here: [Issues](https://github.com/1Forge/golang-forex-quotes/issues)